S1L1NC3/RxJavaMvvmKotlin/README.md

 postValue() reason to that setValue() has to be called in main thread.
 Instead of (For ex. component.text = object.firs_name), I used Data Binding all view, so it removes boiler plate code from ViewHolder.

+Also if you see something improvable please feel free to say, I'm always open to constructive criticism.

 <h2>3rd Party Libraries</h2>
 <ul>